Alex Asensi: 2013

-Asensi made his debut in this sport in Norway in the tournament played during October 2013 in Kulturhuset i Oslo.
-He won this tournament defeating the local Tune Aksnes Lian in the final in two sets 14–12 / 11–7.
-Later in November he played the last tournament of the year losing in QF 8–11 against the Norwegian Kristian Nørgaard.
-With the points from both tournaments he finished 2013 as the No. 1 of Norway.
+Asensi made his debut in this sport in Norway during the tournament held in October 2013 at Kulturhuset i Oslo.
+He won the tournament by defeating the local player Tune Aksnes Lian in the final in two sets, 14–12 and 11–7.
+Later, in November, he played the last tournament of the year, losing in the quarterfinals 8–11 to the Norwegian Kristian Nørgaard.
+With the points from both tournaments, he finished 2013 as the No. 1 player in Norway.

 2014

-He won the first 3 official tournaments of Pingpongo in Norway, reinforcing his top position in both Norwegian and World rankings.
-In August he reached the semi-final of the VIP Championship, but lost against the Brazilian Ian Correia Sampaio 10–12.
+He won the first three official tournaments of Pingpongo in Norway, reinforcing his top position in both the Norwegian and World rankings.
+In August, he reached the semi-final of the VIP Championship but lost to the Brazilian Ian Correia Sampaio, 10–12.

 2015

 In this year he just participated in a single tournament, being defeated by the local Renate Vea Petterson.